mhausenblas/reshifter/README.md

 ### CLI tool

-ReShifter also provides for a CLI tool called `rcli` with the following signature:
+ReShifter also provides for a CLI tool called `rcli`—get binary releases for Linux and macOS [here](https://github.com/mhausenblas/reshifter/releases/tag/v0.2.5-alpha)—with the following signature:

 ```
 $ rcli -h